1. Home

 Create a team options.

-5. Add colleagues to your Team
+5. Add colleagues to your Team.

 Add members to your team.

-• To add non-UVM affiliates to your Team, enter their email address.
+6. To add non-UVM affiliates to your Team, enter their email address.
 Please note that the email address entered must be provisioned with access to Teams by the external collaborator’s institution.

 Creating a Team Channel

 1. Click the More options menu to the right of the team you’d like to add a channel to.
-From the menu that appears, select Add channel
+From the menu that appears, select Add channel.

 Teams Add Channel.

-Teams Create a channel options.
+Teams Create a Channel dialog window

 Managing a team

 1. Click the More options menu to the right of the team you’d like to add a channel to.
-From the menu that appears, select Manage team
+From the menu that appears, select Manage team.

 Manage team.